-The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors the level of the underlying index;
+The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors

-When we refer to the market value of your notes, we mean the value that you could receive for your notes if you chose and are able to sell them in the open market before the stated maturity date.
-A number of factors, many of which are beyond our control and impact the value of bonds and options generally, will influence the market value of your notes, including:
+When we refer to the market value of your notes, we mean the value that you could receive for your notes if you chose to sell them in the open market before the stated maturity date.
+A number of factors, many of which are beyond our control, will influence the market value of your notes, including:

+- ·the levels of the indices;

-the volatility - i.e., the frequency and magnitude of changes - in the level of the underlying index; the dividend rates of the underlying index stocks;
+- ·the volatility i.e., the frequency and magnitude of changes in the closing levels of the indices;

+- ·the dividend rates of the index stocks;

-economic, financial, regulatory, political, military and other events that affect stock markets generally and the underlying index stocks, and which may affect the level of the underlying index; other interest rates and yield rates in the market;
+- economic, financial, regulatory, political, military and other events that affect stock markets generally and the index stocks, and which may affect the closing levels of the indices;

+- ·interest rates and yield rates in the market;

-the time remaining until your notes mature;
+- the time remaining until your notes

-and
+- mature: and

-our creditworthiness and the creditworthiness of The Goldman Sachs Group, Inc., whether actual or perceived, including actual or anticipated upgrades or downgrades in our credit ratings or the credit ratings of The Goldman Sachs Group, Inc. or changes in other credit measures.
+our creditworthiness and the creditworthiness of The Goldman Sachs Group, Inc., whether actual or perceived, and including actual or anticipated upgrades or downgrades in our credit ratings or the credit ratings of The Goldman Sachs Group, Inc. or changes in other credit measures.

-These factors will influence the price you will receive if you sell your notes before maturity, including the price you may receive for your notes in any market-making transaction.
-If you sell your notes before maturity, you may receive less than the face amount of your notes or less than you would have received had you held your notes to maturity.
+These factors, and many other factors, will influence the price you will receive if you sell your notes before maturity, including the price you may receive for your notes in any market making transaction.
+If you sell your notes before maturity, you may receive less than the face amount of your notes.

-You cannot predict the future levels of the underlying index based on its historical fluctuations.
-The actual level of the underlying index over the life of the notes may bear little or no relation to the historical closing level of the underlying index or to the hypothetical examples shown elsewhere in this prospectus supplement.
+You cannot predict the future performance of the indices based on their historical performance.
+The actual performance of the indices over the life of the offered notes, the cash settlement amount paid on the stated maturity date, as well as the coupon payable, if any, on each coupon payment date, may bear little or no relation to the historical closing levels of the indices or to the hypothetical examples shown elsewhere in this prospectus supplement.